agentshark007/HTG-PayaLabs-Game/README.md

-# PayaLabs Game
+# Fate of the Gods

-**Description**
+## Description
-PayaLabs Game is an open-source project in early development.
-The current version is a technical demo for a future game about Greek gods, built with a custom graphics/input engine (`pgiud.py`) on top of Pygame.
+Fate of the Gods is an open-source project in early development.
+The current version is a technical demo for a future game about Greek gods, built with a custom graphics/input engine (`pgiud.py`) on top of PyGame.

 When you run the game, it opens a window and displays a test scene image, sample heading and main text, and uses custom fonts.
 The game currently does not have gameplay, story, or interactive mechanics yet.